Carrot12345tf2/CarrotAV/README.md

 Definitions are compiled from ClamAV's freely-redistributable database.

 - **On the XP machine:** click **Definitions → Update Online**.
-This runs `tools/defupdate.exe`, which connects to ClamAV over TLS 1.2, downloads the databases, and compiles `carrot.cdb` locally.
+This runs `tools/defupdate.exe`, which connects to Microsoft's ClamAV definition mirror over TLS 1.2, downloads the databases, and compiles `carrot.cdb` locally.
 - **On any modern PC:** run `tools/get_defs.py` (needs Python 3) and copy the resulting `carrot.cdb` into the XP machine's `defs` folder.